apnadkarni/blt/doc/datatable.rst

   *path* is a directory, then its entries are added to the table.
   *Switches* can be any of the following:

+  **-fields** *list*
+    Specifies the fields to be collected and written into the table.
+    *List* is a TCL list of field names.
+Any of the field names below may be used.

+    **size**
+      Collects a decimal string giving the size of file name in bytes.
+    **mode**
+      Collects a decimal string giving the mode of the file or directory.
+      The 12 bits corresponding to the mask 07777 are the file mode bits and the least significant 9 bits (0777) are the file permission bits.
+    **type**
+      Collects the type of the file or directory.
+The type of file name will be one of "file", "directory", "characterSpecial", "blockSpecial", "fifo", "link", or "socket".
+    **uid**
+      Collects the user ID of the owner of the file or directory.
+    **gid**
+      Collects the group ID of the owner of the file or directory.
+    **atime**
+      Collects a decimal string giving the time at which file name was last accessed.
+    **ctime**
+      Collects a decimal string giving the time at which the status of file name was changed.
+Status may be changed by writing or by setting inode information (i.e., owner, group, link count, mode, etc.).
+    **mtime**
+      Collects a decimal string giving the time at which file name was last modified.
+    **permissions**
+      Collects a decimal string giving the time at which file name was last modified.
+    **all**
+      Collect the all the above fields.

   **-directory**
     Add directory entries to the table.